gnyers/python-tuesday/session4/README.rst

    | Server side | Database Software (RDBMS)          |
    +-------------+------------------------------------+

-Similar to other programming languages and applications, accessing databases from Python will require some middleware.
 This middleware needs to implement the specifications of DB API, which is described in [PEP249]_.
-This middleware is responsible for:
+In general the responsibilities are the following:

 - establishing a connection either through network, socket or some other mechanism.
 - executing SQL statements
 - fetching the results

+Usually the Python database drivers are wrappers around existing (mostly C) libraries.
+There are, however, a few exceptions that are completely written in Python (e.g. PyMySQL)

+The Python Wiki (see [PySupportedDBs]_) provides an overview of the database products that have a Python database driver.
+A few examples: IBM DB2, Firebird (and Interbase), Informix, Ingres, MariaDB / MySQL, Oracle, PostgreSQL, MaxDB, Microsoft SQL Server, Microsoft Access, Sybase,

 Database Cursor
 ---------------